20 defining fashion moments of the 2010s

 Queer Eye's Fab Five at the Emmys, 2018

 Netflix's Queer Eye reboot made waves for its stars' style as well as its message of compassion.
 Jonathan Van Ness, Bobby Berk, Tan France, Antoni Porowski, and Karamo Brown have all consistently served looks since the series' launch, contributing to the wave of creative men's dressing.

 Rita Moreno at the Oscars, 2018, and Jennifer Lopez at Milan Fashion Week, 2019

-As the decade wound to a close, both pop-culture reboots (the power of existing IP!) and fashion recyling (the impending death of our planet!) became ever more popular.
+Pop-culture reboots (the power of existing IP!) and fashion recyling (the impending death of our planet!) became ever more popular toward the end of the 2010s.
 Rita Moreno and Jennifer Lopez both got into the spirit by bringing back past looks — Moreno altered the dress she wore when she won an Oscar in 1962, and Lopez modeled a made-over version of her iconic Versace from the 2000 Grammys.

 Billy Porter at the Oscars, 2019

-In anothe instance of creative dressing for men, Billy Porter made a statement in a genderbending tuxedo gown by Christian Siriano at the last Oscars of a decade marked by activist fashion.
+In another instance of creative dressing for men, Billy Porter made a statement in a genderbending tuxedo gown by Christian Siriano at the last Oscars of a decade marked by activist fashion.

 Cardi B at the Grammys, 2019

 Cardi B closed out the decade, which was increasingly filled with performative fashion, with this structural oyster dress, a '90s vintage piece by Thierry Mugler.